TritonDataCenter/pkgsrc-wiki/about:changes.markdown

 ## Changes in pkgsrc-2016Q3

+- Number of binary packages available:
+  + x86\_64: 15,000+
+  + i386: 15,000+
+  + multiarch: 13,500+

+- New packages introduced (not all available as binary packages) include:
+  + Emacs 25.1
+  + Firefox 49.0
+  + GCC 6.2.0
+  + Go 1.7.1
+  + KDE Frameworks 5.25.0
+  + MySQL 5.7.15
+  + PHP 7.1.0rc2
+  + Rust 1.11
+  + Many more TexLive 2016 packages

+- Package removals include:
+  + Python 3.3
+  + PHP 5.5

+- Infrastructure changes:
-* The `pkg_install` tools now support HTTPS, and both `pkgin` and `pkg_add` now fetch packages over HTTPS by default.
+  + The pkg\_install tools now support HTTPS, and both pkgin and pkg\_add now fetch packages over HTTPS by default.
-* Dovecot plugins are now separate packages instead of compile-time options, providing more flexibility for binary package users.
+  + Dovecot plugins are now separate packages instead of compile-time options, providing more flexibility for binary package users.
-* The new `GFORTRAN_VERSION` variable allows the user to select which GCC package will supply the GNU Fortran implementation when `PKGSRC_FORTRAN` is set to "gfortran".
-The default remains "48" (lang/gcc48).
+  + The new GFORTRAN\_VERSION variable allows the user to select which GCC package will supply the GNU Fortran implementation when PKGSRC\_FORTRAN is set to `gfortran`.
+The default remains `48` (lang/gcc48).
-* Guile 2.0 is now the default, 1.8 is retained.
+  + Guile 2.0 is now the default, 1.8 is retained.
-* PHP modules are now automatically enabled at install time with per-module `.ini` files placed into the `PKG_SYSCONFDIR/php.d` directory.
+  + PHP modules are now automatically enabled at install time with per-module .ini files placed into the `PKG_SYSCONFDIR/php.d` directory.
-* `PKGSRC_KEEP_BIN_PKGS` is now set to "yes" by default, meaning that "make install" will now save/overwrite binary packages to `PACKAGES`.
+  + PKGSRC\_KEEP\_BIN\_PKGS is now set to `yes` by default, meaning that "make install" will now save/overwrite binary packages to PACKAGES.
     Users who prefer to retain a distinction between "make install" and "make package", for example to avoid overwriting known-good binary packages during testing, should set this back to "no" in mk.conf.
-* `pkg_tarup` is no longer used for "make replace" in `DESTDIR` mode.
+  + pkg\_tarup is no longer used for `make replace` in DESTDIR mode.
-* `RUBY_VERSION_SUPPORTED` is renamed `_RUBY_VERSIONS_ACCEPTED` to match
+  + RUBY\_VERSION\_SUPPORTED is renamed \_RUBY\_VERSIONS\_ACCEPTED to match
-  other multi-version support, and `*_VERSIONS_INCOMPATIBLE` support is added to ruby and php.
+    other multi-version support, and \*\_VERSIONS\_INCOMPATIBLE support is added to ruby and php.

-* New package additions include:
- - Emacs 25.1
- - Firefox 49.0
- - GCC 6.2.0
- - Go 1.7.1
- - KDE Frameworks 5.25.0
- - MySQL 5.7.15
- - PHP 7.1.0rc2
- - Rust 1.11
- - Many more TexLive 2016 packages
-* Package removals include:
- - Python 3.3
- - PHP 5.5
+- Commit stats since 2016Q2:
+  + 276 packages added
+  + 1,520 package updates
+  + 4,016 commits from 64 contributors

 <a name="pkgsrc-2016Q2"/>